-Students can begin the study of Biology with Biology 11 or one of the "foundation courses" (numbered 12-16).
+Students can begin the study of Biology with Biology 11 or one of the "foundation courses" (numbered 12-16, 19).
+Biology 19 is an honors version of Cell Structure and Function and is open only to first-year students.
 To help students make the choice of which course to enter first, the department has assembled a Biology Placement/Advisory Test that is accessible in Canvas.